nvim-treesitter/playground/README.md

 ### Keybindings

-- 'R': Refreshes the playground view when focused or reloads the query when the query editor is focused.
+- `R`: Refreshes the playground view when focused or reloads the query when the query editor is focused.
-- 'o': Toggles the query editor when the playground is focused
+- `o`: Toggles the query editor when the playground is focused
-- '<cr>': Go to current node in code buffer
+- `<cr>`: Go to current node in code buffer

 # Roadmap
   - [ ] Add interactive query highlighting